History of York 1

-York’s history spans a period from its first settlement of the area by the Catawba Indians to the present participation in the Metrolina boom.
+York’s history spans a period from its first settlement of the area by the Catawba Indians, through its charter in 1785, to today’s Metrolina boom.

 The first English contact with the Catawba was in 1673 when a delegation from Charles Town sought help from the Indians in subduing a hostile Indian tribe.
-The Catawba Indians, always friendly to the white man, played a great part in South Carolina’s, as well as York’s history.
+The Catawba Indians, always friendly to the Europeans, played a great part in South Carolina’s, as well as York’s history.

 The first white settlers came here in the early 1750’s having migrated south from Pennsylvania and Virginia.
-Of the three major groups settling Pennsylvania, the English came first, then the Deutsch (German), and then the Scots.
+Of the three major groups settling Pennsylvania, the English came first, then the German (Deutsch), and then the Scots.
 The first Scots in Pennsylvania appear to have come directly from Scotland.
 Later it was those from Ulster, Ireland, that made up the larger portion of the Scots.
 In the early 1700’s the Ulster Scots, who were Calvinist Presbyterians, became dissatisfied with the Irish-Catholic persecutions and royal legislation that restricted their religious and personal freedom.
-During time of hunger and famine, they began migrating by the thousands to America.
+During times of hunger and famine, they began migrating by the thousands to America and then south.
+In 1755, Indian troubles from the French and Indian War also brought many people south to York county.

-In 1823 there were 451 people living in Yorkville–292 whites and 159 negroes.
+By 1823 there were 451 people living in Yorkville–292 whites and 159 blacks (“negroes”).
 There were 80 houses in the town, 52 mechanics, 8 lawyers, 2 physicians and one clergyman.
 There were 8 stores, 5 taverns, one male and one female academy and a printing office.

-Yorkville was officially incorporated as a Town on December 7, 1841.
+Yorkville was officially incorporated on December 7, 1841.
 W.I.
 Clawson was the first Mayor, with Stanhope Sadler, F.M.
 Galbraith, T.H.
 Simril, and B. T. Wheeler as Wardens.
 The population of the town at that time was about 800.

-Yorkville’s population swelled to 2,000 in the decade between 1850 and the outbreak of the War Between the States.
-During this time of prosperity the King’s Mountain Railroad connecting Yorkville to the main line was built.
+Yorkville’s population swelled to 2,000 in the boom decade between 1850 and the outbreak of the Civil War.
+During this time of prosperity the King’s Mountain Railroad connecting Yorkville to the main line was built in 1852.
 Cotton was king, and was grown throughout the county.
-This crossroad town had become a prosperous cotton center.
+This crossroads town had become a prosperous cotton center.

 The Rose Hotel was built in 1852 by Dr. E.A.
-Crenshaw.
-It was referred to in the low country as one of the most palatial hotels in the upcountry.
-Its architecture and its well-known services to this court house town makes for a rich history.
-It has been restored to its original elegance and is now serving as lovely apartment homes for local residents.
+Crenshaw – – the same year as the railroad.
+It was sold to Columbia hotelier William E. Rose in 1853.
+“Rose’s Hotel” was referred to in the low country as one of the most palatial hotels in the upcountry.
+Its architecture, its regionally-known services, and its rich contribution to local and national events make it a very historic place.
+It has been restored to its original elegance and now serves as attractive apartment homes.

 In 1854, the Yorkville Female Academy was established on East Jefferson Street.
 This building was later used as a portion of the McCelvey Elementary School, which has been remodeled over the years.
 Now known simply as the McCelvey Center, it is managed by the Culture & Heritage Museums.

 In 1855 Micah Jenkins and Asbury Coward, young Citadel graduates, established the King’s Mountain Military Academy.
-It was closed while they served in the War Between the States.
+It was closed while they served in the Civil War.
 Col. Jenkins was killed in the war, but Col. Coward returned to Yorkville and reopened the school.
-This building no longer stands, but it was the main building of the Episcopal Church Home for Children, an orphanage.
+This building no longer stands, but it was later the main building of the Episcopal Church Home for Children, an orphanage which became known as York Place.

 Many historic homes and buildings still stand in York.
-(An election was held in May, 1915, and voters approved dropping the “ville”.)
-Some existing structures were built before 1800 and many are over a century old.
+(Voters approved changing the name to “York” in 1915.)
+Some existing structures were built before 1800 and many others are well over a century old.

 York has many historic and beautiful churches.
 The first church established in York was the Independent Presbyterian Church in 1821.
 It was dissolved in 1854.
-The oldest denomination that still exists is the Trinity Methodist organized in 1824.
-First Presbyterian Church was organized in 1842, the Episcopal Church of the Good Shepherd in 1852, the Associate Reformed Presbyterian Church in 1853, the First Baptist Church in 1866, the Divine Saviour Catholic Church in 1938, and the Abiding Presence Lutheran Church in 1957.
+The oldest denomination that still exists is Trinity United Methodist, organized in 1824.
+First Presbyterian Church was organized in 1842, the Episcopal Church of the Good Shepherd in 1852, the Associate Reformed Presbyterian Church in 1853, Wesley United Methodist Church in 1863, Clinton Chapel AME Zion Church in the 1860s, the First Baptist Church in 1866, the Divine Saviour Roman Catholic Church in 1938, and the Abiding Presence Lutheran Church in 1957.

-In 1976, as a part of the National Bicentennial, the inner-city area of York was designated an Historic District on the National Register of Historic Places.
-It is one of the largest Historic Districts in the state, consisting of 340 acres and containing over 180 historic structures and landmarks.
-York is truly an historic and beautiful town of which all can be proud.
+In 1976, as a part of the National Bicentennial, the inner-city area of York was formally surveyed, and in 1979 it was designated an Historic District on the National Register of Historic Places, by the U. S. National Parks Service and the South Carolina Department of Archives and History.
+It is one of the largest small-city Historic Districts in the state, consisting of 340 acres and containing over 180 historic structures and landmarks.
+Many more historic places are outside the Historic District.
+It helps make York a beautiful and historic city.

-York’s people know a sense of place because it is a southern community built by the sweat of many brows and the brilliance of many minds.
-York is inhabited by descendants of slaves, slave owners and Indians.
+York is inhabited by descendants of settlers, slaves, slave owners, and Indians.
 The streets honor presidents named Washington, Jefferson, Lincoln, Madison, and Roosevelt.
-A prominent street named Liberty is reminiscent of York’s heritage.
+A main street named Liberty is reminiscent of York County’s major role in the American Revolution.

 For nearly a century, Cotton was King in York.
-Proof of this are remaining textile buildings that once were: Neely’s Manufacturing Company; Cannon Mill Plant; Lockmore; and Travora, all of which used cotton grown in the area.
-The York Oil Mill was also a thriving industry in this cotton growing area.
+Proof of this are some remaining textile buildings that once were: Neely’s Manufacturing Company; Cannon Mills Plant; and Lockmore Mills – – all of which used cotton grown in the area.
+The York Oil Mill (cotton seed oil and meal) was also a thriving industry in this cotton growing area.